ayush-040105/Attendance-Management-System/README.md

 ----

 1. Open your browser and go to http://localhost:3000
-2. Log in as Admin, Teacher, or Student
+2. Log in as Teacher or Student
 3. Teacher: Create lectures/labs and mark attendance
-4. Student: View attendance data and graphs
+4. Student: View attendance data and graphs and access notes and syllabus

 Challenges Faced
 ---

 - Handling separate workflows for lectures and labs
 - Efficient data mapping for users across classes and batches
-- Designing a scalable and normalized database
-- Implementing secure role-based login and routing
+- Implementing Speech recognition feature
+- Designing feature which show only those to teacher which they are assigned

 Future Scope
 ----

 - Biometric/QR-based attendance marking
-- Attendance alerts via email or SMS
-- Android app for mobile attendance tracking
-- Export reports as Excel/PDF
+- Edit the mrked attendace
+- Download the attendnce in different forms (like pdf, excel, etc)

 Contributing
 ----